ieg-dhr/DigiKAR/3_PersonsMAINZ.md

 In the process, we first experimented with a Python script that did the following:

 1) Read all names from PersonList into memory
-2) Ask user to enter a name
+2) Ask the user to enter a name
 3) Search for the name in PersonList
 4) Ask for confirmation
 5) On confirmation, match all variants of the name with EventList persons